byt3n33dl3/thc-KatanaX/README.md

 ```shell
 katana -u https://www.hackerone.com -fdc 'contains(to_lower(technologies), "cloudflare")'
 ```
 DSL functions can be applied to any keys in the jsonl output.
-For more information on available DSL functions, please visit the [dsl project](https://github.com/projectdiscovery/dsl).
+For more information on available DSL functions, please visit the DSL [project](https://github.com/projectdiscovery/dsl).

 Here are additional filter options -